polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/GaiaSoul Gold Partner Program/01 - Become a GaiaSoul Gold Partner.md

 your own distribution.
 These might be in the form of documents, and/or videos, which explains to you in details, exactly how you can go about branding the system, and customizing it - _Without_ becoming incompatible with future releases of Phosphorus Five.
-Arguably, this teaches you how to _"fork"_ the system, and adding your own little _"secret sauce"_ in the your distribution - While still maintaining compatiblility with future releases.
+Arguably, this teaches you how to _"fork"_ the system, and adding your own little _"secret sauce"_ in your own distribution - While still maintaining compatiblility with future releases.

 ### Bonus material